Construction of lattice M\"obius domain wall fermions in the Schr\"odinger functional scheme: Introduction

-The SF scheme setup for the lattice chiral fermions is formulated in Refs.~\citen{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df,Sint:2007zz,Takeda:2007ga,Takeda:2010ai}.
-L\"{u}scher investigated chiral symmetry with the SF boundary condition in the continuum theory and pointed out a condition for the lattice chiral fermions to have the proper continuum limit based on universality arguments~\cite{Luscher:2006df}, where the overlap fermion operator was modified so as to have proper continuum limit by explicitly violating the lattice chiral symmetry at the SF boundary.
-Subsequently the universality of the overlap fermion with the SF boundary condition was investigated perturbatively by Takeda~\cite{Takeda:2007ga}.
-According to the universality argument of Ref.~\citen{Luscher:2006df}, Takeda introduced a boundary term for the domain wall fermion to formulate the SF scheme and investigated the property perturbatively\cite{Takeda:2010ai}.
+The SF scheme setup for lattice chiral fermions is formulated in Refs.~\citen{Taniguchi:2006qw,Taniguchi:2004gf,Luscher:2006df,Sint:2007zz,Takeda:2007ga,Takeda:2010ai}.
+L\"{u}scher investigated chiral symmetry with regarded to the SF boundary condition in the continuum theory and pointed out a condition based on universality arguments under which the lattice chiral fermions could acquire a proper continuum limit, where the overlap fermion operator was modified through an explicit violation of the lattice chiral symmetry at the SF boundary~\cite{Luscher:2006df}.
+The universality of the overlap fermion with the SF boundary condition was subsequently investigated perturbatively by Takeda~\cite{Takeda:2007ga}, who, in accordance with the universality argument in Ref.~\citen{Luscher:2006df}, introduced a boundary term for the domain wall fermion to formulate the SF scheme and investigated the property perturbatively\cite{Takeda:2010ai}.

-In this paper we extend the work done by Takeda~\cite{Takeda:2010ai} to the M\"{o}bius domain wall fermions\cite{Brower:2004xi,Brower:2012vk}.
-The M\"{o}bius domain wall fermion (MDWF) is a generalization of the domain wall fermion involving the truncated overlap fermion, optimal domain wall fermion, and overlap fermion as the limiting cases.
-One motivation of employing the MDWF is the reduction of the simulation cost with a better approximate lattice chiral symmetry.
-After tuning the parameters contained in the MDWF action, the MDWF requires a smaller extent in the fifth direction compared to the standard domain wall fermion (SDWF) at the same approximate lattice chiral symmetry.
-When the parameters contained in the MDWF action are chosen to optimally, which corresponds to the optimal domain wall fermion, the lattice chiral symmetry can be realized numerically.
-The MDWF, therefore, enables us doing simulations at a cost effective manner with an approximate lattice chiral symmetry under controlled\cite{Brower:2012vk,Hashimoto:2014gta}.
-By developing the SF scheme for the MDWF we can cover a class of lattice chiral fermions applicable to the SF scheme.
-We thus aim at the non-perturbative renormalization with the SF scheme compatible both with a better control of the lattice chiral symmetry and with a low computational cost.
+In this paper, we extend the work done by Takeda~\cite{Takeda:2010ai} to the M\"{o}bius domain wall fermions (MDWFs)\cite{Brower:2004xi,Brower:2012vk}.
+The MDWF is a generalization of the domain wall fermion involving the truncated overlap fermion, optimal domain wall fermion, and overlap fermion as limiting cases.
+One motivation for employing the MDWF is to reduce simulation cost through the use of a better approximate lattice chiral symmetry.
+After tuning the parameters contained in its action, the MDWF requires a smaller extent in the fifth dimension than the standard domain wall fermion (SDWF) with the same approximate lattice chiral symmetry.
+When the parameters contained in the MDWF action are chosen optimally, which corresponds to the optimal domain wall fermion, lattice chiral symmetry can be realized numerically.
+Thus, the MDWF enables the performance of simulations under a controlled approximate lattice chiral symmetry in a cost-effective manner\cite{Brower:2012vk,Hashimoto:2014gta}.
+By developing the SF scheme for the MDWF, a class of lattice chiral fermions applicable to the SF scheme can be covered.